-Kathy originally comes from a small country town in NSW called Dunedoo, population 834 and is one of 12 children, 8 girls & 4 boys.
+Kathy Coleman resides in the Hunter Valley of NSW & is married to Kelvin a fellow musician.
+Kathy originally comes from a small country town in NSW called Dunedoo, population 834.
 She has always been surrounded by country music, as a child at home her mother played the piano, acoustic guitar & Lap Steel, her brother the keyboard & 2 sisters played the piano.
 There were always plenty of sing-alongs and all the children were encouraged to join in & have some fun.
-Kathy learnt to play the classical guitar, recorder & to read music in primary school.
+Kathy learnt to play the classical guitar and to read music in primary school.

 When Kathy was a teenager she entered a Talent Quest in Parkes while visiting her sister, she didn’t win, but she met a fellow there that was the President of the Hunter Valley Country Music Association & that was the start of regular practice nights, guest spots around the Hunter Valley & participation in Charity Events & Talent Quests, at which she won many trophies & this started her off on her musical journey that is still going strong today.

 It was at one of these Charity events that Kathy met her future husband Kelvin; from then on they were inseparable & formed a 5 piece country covers band called “Rawhide” that played around the Hunter Valley area for many years.
 Kathy played acoustic guitar in the band, performed a 1/3 of the main vocals as well as backing vocals & harmonies.
 Performed in a variety of venues playing every week, which gave Kathy valuable experience in live performance.